ministryofjustice/network-access-control-admin/README.md

 To upload a new server certificate, follow these steps:

-1. Ensure the encrypted private key is included in the PEM file
+1. Ensure the encrypted private key is included in the PEM file.
-2. Ensure the passphrase for the key is up to date in SSM parameter store in the Shared Services AWS account.
-If this has changed, a deployment of the admin pipeline is required.
-Validations are in place to only allow uploading certificates with encrypted private keys that match the current passphrase.
+2. Ensure the passphrase for the key is up to date in AWS Systems Manager Parameter Store in the Shared Services AWS account.
+    - If the passphrase has changed, a deployment of the infrastructure pipeline followed by a deployment of the admin pipeline is required.
+    - Validations are in place to only allow uploading certificates with encrypted private keys that match the current passphrase.
 3. Ensure the "Server Certificate" checkbox is selected when uploading these certificates.